Published 08:39 IST, July 23rd 2024

 Every time I apply to renew my driving license, I find myself facing a bureaucratic Rubik's Cube.
 RTO officers are more complex than integral calculus.
 Solving this puzzle feels like a Herculean task, and every visit leaves me yearning for simpler times when avoiding taxes and paying fines seemed easier and cheaper.

-Voter ID Saga
+The Voter ID Saga

 Tatkal to Bhootkaal

-Public Transport Puzzle
+The Public Transport Puzzle

 Financial Rubik's Cube

-Points We Hope Budget dresses
+Points We Hope the Budget Addresses

-Tax Relief: Significant reduction in personal income tax rates to increase our disposable income and ease monthly financial crunch.
+Tax Relief: Significant reduction in personal income tax rates to increase our disposable income and ease the monthly financial crunch.

 GST Reduction: Lower GST rates on daily essentials to make groceries and healthcare more affordable.